brylevkirill/notes/Reinforcement Learning.md

   - *maximizing competence progress*
 	interestingness of a challenge as the competence progress that is experienced as an agent repeatedly tries to achieve it

+	["Reinforcement Learning with Unsupervised Auxiliary Tasks"](http://arxiv.org/abs/1611.05397) by Jaderberg et al.  (by using auxiliary tasks of pixel control, reward prediction and value function replay the agent is forced to learn about the controllability of its environment and the sorts of sequences which lead to rewards)

 **morphological models**:
 >	"The three previous computational approaches to motivation were based on measures comparing information characterizing a stimulus perceived in the present and information characterizing stimuli perceived in the past and represented in memory.
 A fourth approach that can be taken is based on the comparison of information characterizing several pieces of stimuli perceived at the same time in several parts of the perceptive field.
 Pragmatically, this approach consists in attributing interest depending on morphological mathematical properties of the current flow of sensorimotor values, irrespective of what the internal cognitive system might predict or master."